 Industrial Wind Projects in Nova Scotia

-Nova Scotia needs wind power to green its own grip, not produce hydrogen to ship overseas to enrich offshore investors
+Nova Scotia needs wind power to green its own grid, not produce hydrogen to ship overseas to enrich offshore investors.

 We are in a climate emergency, yet Nova Scotia Power, the main provider of electricity in the province, generates 30% of the power it delivers to Nova Scotia homes and businesses using coal or petcoke, the world’s dirtiest form of energy.